Call for Projects: The UEFA Foundation for Children 2025

 Sponsored links

-2015 the foundation charter was signed, legally establishing the UEFA Foundation for Children as a non-profit organization according to Swiss law.
-It uses its resources to fulfill its mission: to assist kids in conformity with the UN Convention on the Rights of the Child.
+2015, the foundation charter was signed, legally establishing the UEFA Foundation for Children as a non-profit organization according to Swiss law.
+It utilizes its resources to fulfill its mission: to support children following the UN Convention on the Rights of the Child.

 Brief Details